R3ndrex/Odin-Rock-Paper-Scissors/README.md

 # How to use

-Simply type rock, paper or scissors in input field and press "Enter" or confirm button.
-After confirming/entering your hand sign, round will start which will show your and computers signs and add point to a winner.
+Simply press rock, paper or scissors button and you will see result, round will start and show your and computers hand signs and add point to a winner.
+The game ends when someone gets 5 points, after that game end and popup menu is shown.

 # Screenshots